From Brent Storms, Orchard Group President and CEO

 - Is it FUNCTIONAL?
 Can you seat the number of adults you expect and still have room to grow?
 Will it work without compromising your children’s ministry plans?

-- Does it have the right ATMOSPHERE?
+- Is it COMFORTABLE?
+Does it have the right atmosphere?
 Will it feel welcoming to the people you are hoping to reach?

 - Is it AFFORDABLE?
 Does it fit within your budget?